Milabo-HRH/slot_map_skip_iteration/README.md

 Cons:
 * Not cache friendly.
 We may need to iterate back and forth in the linked list.
 * Need to allocate more memory for each slot's metadata.
 Need a extra uint32_t for each slot to store the index of the next slot in the linked list compared with the jump-counting pattern version.

+## Test Result
+### Test Environment
+* CPU: Apple M2 Pro
+* Memory: 16GB
+* OS: macOS Sonoma 14.2
+### Test Result
+Original slot map: original_result.txt
+Ordered slot map: ordered_result.txt

+PS: Even in iteration test, the original slot map is faster than the ordered slot map.
+I think it's because the test case is too dense and most time is not consumed during iteration.
+So the time complexity for iteration is not the main factor that affects the performance here.